pedja1/Skeleton-Notes/README.md

 - Import project
 - Click run (the green triangle button, you can't miss it 🫣)

+### Submitting issues/bugs/feature requests
+- I mean, there is literaly a tab called Issues above 🤷

 ### Contributing
 #### Ok, this section is serious
 - PR description is required, please describe what your PR does, PRs without description will be rejected